robertjoosten/maya-transfer-blend-shape/README.md

 <p align="center"><img src="docs/_images/transfer-blend-shape-ui.png?raw=true"></p>

-When the target is set/changed either by initializing the Transfer object or via the UI the target matrix is calculated, this can be quite time consuming.
+A virtual mesh can be used to add additional triangles to the solve, it is important that all vertices of the virtual mesh can be mapped to vertices on the source mesh, this can be done by snapping them.

 <p align="center"><img src="docs/_images/transfer-blend-shape-debug.png?raw=true"></p>